Questions We Ask

 When you register for your appointment, we will always ask you your name and date of birth.
 We do this for your safety – to make sure your doctor or nurse has the correct information.
 Several staff may check your name and date of birth during your visit.

-We also will ask about your ethnicity, your preferred spoken language, your gender identity and your sexual orientation because they all impact your health.
+We also will ask about who you are - your preferred spoken language, race, ethnicity, whether you identify as Hispanic/Latino or Spanish, and your gender identity and sexual orientation because they can be important factors in your health.
 Asking these and other questions will make us better health care partners and providers.

 Because We Care About Your Health, We Ask: